Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Introduction

+has been developed (see section~\ref{SS:LiteraturePPDE} below).
+Note that the derivatives in \eqref{E:PPDE1} are to be understood in the sense of \cite{dupirefunctional}.
+PPDEs are relevant for non-Markovian stochastic optimal control problems, non-Markovian stochastic differential games, and for the pricing of path-dependent options in financial mathematics.
+Most works deal with problems related to diffusion processes.
+There are no corresponding theories for fully nonlinear non-local PPDEs, which are relevant for non-Markovian problems related to jump processes.
+This work aims to fill this gap.}

+{ Without our research, already relatively simple classes of problems involving jumps and path-dependence (see Remark~\ref{R:BasicCases} below) are out of reach.
+A possible specific application that can be addressed by our theory is presented in section~\ref{SS:DelayedHH}.}

-Piecewise deterministic Markov processes (PDMPs) have been popularized by Davis (see especially \cite{Davis84} and \cite{DavisBook}) and found many applications.
-PDMPs are pure jump processes; between consecutive jump times, they are deterministic and solve ordinary differential equations.
-We study a non-Markovian counterpart of PDMPs.
-More specifically, our processes, which we shall call \emph{path-dependent} piecewise deterministic processes (PDPs), differ from (and extend) PDMPs inasmuch as all relevant data are allowed to depend on the (realized) process history as opposed to just the (realized) state as is the case for PDMPs.
-E.g., between consecutive jump times, path-dependent PDPs solve (delay) functional differential equations.
-Consequently, our theory broadens the realm of possible applications.\footnote{ General, not necessarily Markovian, PDPs are briefly mentioned in \cite{Jacobsen}.
+{ To be more precise, we investigate non-local path-dependent Hamilton--Jacobi--Bellman (HJB) equations that are related to non-Markovian counterparts of piecewise deterministic Markov processes (PDMPs).
+PDMPs have been popularized by} M.H.A.~Davis (see especially \cite{Davis84} and \cite{DavisBook}) and found many applications.
+PDMPs are jump processes { with a drift component}; between consecutive jump times, they are deterministic and solve ordinary differential equations (ODEs). { We call our non-Markovian counterparts} \emph{path-dependent} piecewise deterministic processes (PDPs). { They} differ from and extend PDMPs inasmuch as all relevant data are allowed to depend on the realized process history as opposed to just the realized state as is the case for PDMPs.
+E.g., between consecutive jump times, path-dependent PDPs solve delay functional differential equations.
+Consequently, our theory broadens the realm of possible applications.\footnote{ General, not necessarily Markovian, PDPs are briefly mentioned { on pp.~25--26} in \cite{Jacobsen}.
 We are not aware of any thorough treatment of path-dependent PDPs. }

-Our work focuses on stochastic optimal control problems that involve path-dependent PDPs and their related Hamilton--Jacobi--Bellman (HJB) equations.
-These equations are \emph{non-local} and \emph{path-dependent}.
-More precisely, our HJB equations are of the following form:

-Here, $D(\R_+,\R^d)$ denotes the Skorokhod space.
-Also note that all terms in \eqref{E:Intro:PPDE} are to be understood as \emph{non-anticipating}, e.g., $u(t,x)=u(t,x_{\cdot\wedge t})$.
-Counterparts of \eqref{E:Intro:PPDE} in the non-path-dependent case would be of the form